marcellusnav/Dynamics-NAV-Jobs-to-Trello/README.md

 ## Dynamics NAV
 In Microsoft Dynamics NAV, go to the Departments/Jobs/Jobs Setup.

-1. Enter the Base URL: https://api.trello.com/1
+1. Enter https://api.trello.com/1 in the "Base URL" field.
-2. Enter your key in the  "API Key" field
+2. Enter your key in the  "API Key" field.
-3. Enter your token in the "API Token" field
+3. Enter your token in the "API Token" field.

 Go to Departments/Jobs/Jobs, open a Job Card and click "Deploy To Trello" on the ribbon.